 Christian Bauman: Some of them are under wraps.
 But some of it is just about scaling.
 The Bloc has basically hovered around the same size for most of its 20 years, very successfully.
 But I think that there is definitely an appetite to say, “There are some agencies that are twice the size of The Bloc that are only half as good.
 So what the hell, let’s get to the size that we deserve to be at.”
 So some of its scalability, but some of it is is in the deliverables, what are we providing for our clients?
 And how can we how can we better do that, and how can we help them stay ahead of everything they’re doing?
 So I think that’s the stuff that hopefully will start emerging with over the course of the next year to 18 months.

-Med Ad News: Do you have any particular personal goals that you want to hit within the next year or a couple of months?
+Med Ad News: Do you have any particular personal goals that you want to hit within the next year?

 Christian Bauman: I have not started a new job in 13 years.
 I’ve been working with people who have been my trusted friends and family for a very, very long time.
 And although there clearly are some people here that I know from past lives, and that’s great, for the most part, I’m jumping into a pool where I don’t know anyone.
 Going back to what I said before, to me, success in this business is everything about relationships.
 So my goal for me personally, but also as a leader here is to just as quickly as I can get to know everyone get to know who it is that I’m working with, and what makes them tick and what what gets them out of bed come into work and, and what they do on their own.
 I mean, certainly creatives in general, there’s not a creative in this business who doesn’t have a creative life outside of what they do here as well.
 And I love that.
 And I love to find out that what it is that people do for their for their own passion, and finding all that out.
 And so that’s to me, it’s the number one thing I’m most excited about over the next couple of months is getting to meet all my new creatives and seeing who they are and what they’re about, and then how I can be of service to them, you know, how we can then further their careers for their artistic goals?
 Whatever it is they want to do, what they need to go further in, that is what I can help them do.

 Med Ad News: You’re doing this interview in the office in New York City.
-Do you plan to be in the office all the time or will you be aiming to also work from home or wherever you need to be?
+Do you plan to be in the office most of the time or will you be aiming to also work a lot from home or wherever you need to be?